-12. Take up the slack in the tie-down strap by ratcheting the takeup spool arm.
-Continue until the tires show some compression.
+- 13. Take up the slack in the tie-down strap by ratcheting the takeup spool arm.
+Continue until the tires show some compression. - 14.

-- Always secure the steering wheel of the casualty vehicle with a steering wheel strap for any front or rear end tow. - 14.
 With the casualty vehicle in neutral and the parking brake released, the underlift can be raised, lowered, extended or retracted.
+All of these movements are hydraulically controlled. - 15.
+With the casualty vehicle in neutral and the parking brake released, the underlift can be raised, lowered, extended or retracted.
 All of these movements are hydraulically controlled.

-15. Retract the underlift until the casualty vehicle is as close as possible, for the best weight loading, about three (3) to four (4) feet from the back of the recovery vehicle.
+16. Retract the underlift until the casualty vehicle is as close as possible, for the best weight loading, about three (3) to four (4) feet (1 to 2 m) from the back of the recovery vehicle.
 Leave enough room to maneuver around corners without corner binding or causing contact between the recovery and casualty vehicles.

-Be sure that the fly boom is extended at least four (4) in. from the middle boom section to ensure unobstructed crossbar pivoting.
+Be sure that the fly boom is extended at least six (6) in.
+(150 mm) from the middle boom section to ensure unobstructed crossbar pivoting.

-16. Raise the casualty vehicle into towing position observing the far end for sufficient ground clearance.
+17. Raise the casualty vehicle into towing position observing the far end for sufficient ground clearance.